GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/extract_jobs.md

 ### Extracts By Hour
 The pie chart displays the percentage of extract jobs carried out over the hours of the day.

+**Method of Interpretation: Percentage of extract jobs carried out at 12 a.m. during the current week**

 ![Extracts By Hour](../images/extract_jobs/Image7.png)

 ### Extracts By Day of Week